 Juice Jam is still happening.
 Here’s the lineup

-Following a recent announcement surrounding budget cuts, University Union announced who’s performing in the beloved annual concert.
+Following a recent announcement surrounding budget cuts, University Union announced Ashe and Jordan Ward as featured artists for the annual concert.

-A day after announcing that “things might look a little different” this year after budget cuts, the University Union, or UU, said Juice Jam is indeed back in full fashion on Friday.
+A day after announcing that “things might look a little different” this year after budget cuts, UU said Friday Juice Jam is indeed back in full fashion.

-R&B artist Jordan Ward, a dancer turned singer, released his Billboard charting album “Forward” in 2023.
+Jordan Ward, a dancer turned singer, released his Billboard charting album Forward in 2023.
 He was nominated for a NAACP New Artist Award for his work on the album last year.

 In direct contrast to last year’s paid concert in the JMA Dome, UU said this year’s Juice Jam on Sept.
 20 will be outdoors in the University Quad and will be free for Syracuse University students and SUNY ESF students.
 Students can use ‘Cuse Activities to get a QR code to attend.